tommitoan/bazica/README.md

 go mod vendor # For fetching full model
 ```

-## Get Data (Important) ⚠️⚠️
+## Get Data

+> [!CAUTION]
+> You'll need to manually copy the relevant JSON files from the `data` folder into your project to utilize the data within your application.

 This module provides data related to solar terms, zodiac signs, and the 60-year era cycle.

 For your convenience, the data is also summarized in JSON files and located in the `data` folder.

 To use this module:
 Clone or copy this repository to your project directory.
 Access the JSON files located in the data folder.
-Please note: You'll need to manually copy the relevant JSON files from the `data` folder into your project to utilize the data within your application.

 Example:
 ```